Dwindling street improvement account has Rifle considering new funding options

 “We have a lot more traffic going through our city streets,” council member Alicia Gresley said.

-Rifle City Engineer Craig Spaulding presented various plans to city council to replace or rebuild streets, as well as what the city will do to maintain them.
-Project costs ranged from $1.25 million to $1.9 million, depending on what the city opts to conduct things like crack sealing and surface treatment.
+Rifle City Engineer Craig Spaulding presented various plans to City Council to replace or rebuild streets, as well as what the city will do to maintain them.
+Project costs ranged from $1.25 million to $1.9 million, depending on what the city opts to conduct among things like crack sealing and surface treatment.

 But since the street improvement fund, which is completely supported by a half-cent sales tax, isn’t keeping up with maintenance costs, Spaulding said the city will either have to replenish the account by reallocating funds from a different account or, as a last resort, ask voters to pass a tax increase.